 If you’re a British expat, you’ve probably found that you can’t access your usual services like the BBC iPlayer from abroad.
 Some countries even block Skype, making it difficult to call your friends back home.
 Luckily, you can bypass regional blocking and stay protected by connecting to a Virtual Private Network (VPN).

 VPNs keep you safe by encrypting your network traffic.
 This prevents it from being read by your Internet Service Provider (ISP), hackers, and anyone else who might be monitoring your network.
-Further, if you route your traffic through one of your VPN’s British servers, geo-restricted websites can’t tell that you’re actually located elsewhere.
+Further, if you route your internet traffic through one of your VPN’s British servers, geo-restricted websites can’t tell that you’re actually located elsewhere.

 For those of you who want to cut straight to the chase, these are the best VPNs for use in the UK or to access UK content and TV from outside the UK:

 - ExpressVPN Our #1 choice!
 Best VPN for both those in the UK and outside the UK who want to access UK content.
-Works with BBC iPlayer, Netflix, SkyGo and most other UK and international TV streaming services.
+Works with BBC iPlayer, Netflix, SkyGo and most other UK and international TV streaming video services.
 Includes a 30-day money-back guarantee.

 - Surfshark Allows unlimited simultaneous connections and unblocks most popular streaming services.